Skip to main content

 There’s more to the University of Montana than our mountainous academics … but, let’s face it, they’re pretty impressive.
 From finance to welding to forestry to law — we offer you more than 175 academic programs to summit success.

-Big things are happening at the University of Montana
+Scenes of student life at the University of Montana

 Looking east a Main Hall and Mount Sentinel on the UM campus